-St. Clair County Community College (SC4) is the leading student-focused institution in its region, preparing students for rewarding careers through associate degrees, one-year certificates and four-year degrees through university partnerships.
+St. Clair County Community College (SC4) prepares students for rewarding careers through associate degrees, one-year certificates and four-year degrees through university partnerships.
 Founded in 1923, our commitment to advancing lifelong learning and meeting community needs is unwavering and contributes greatly to the economic vitality of Michigan and beyond.

 SC4 is located on a busy international border in Port Huron, with a 29-acre campus in the heart of the city’s downtown neighborhood just steps away from the St. Clair River and beautiful shores of Lake Huron.
 Classes at SC4 are taught by experienced professors and instructors who care about their students’ success now and in the future.
 And with a 19 to 1 student-to-teacher ratio, students work directly with instructors to receive a more personalized education when compared a four-year institution.

 Mission and vision